jacksondatkuliak/observatory/README.md

+roof:
 Very simple script to facilitate opening and closing of my observatories roof while I am away.

 Works with a cheap gate opener from Amazon.
 The gate openers control circuit has a place to wire in two manual control wires.
-All you have to do is send a HIGH (5v) signal from the Raspberry Pi to those wires and the gate opener will open/close.
+All you have to do is send a HIGH (5v) signal from the Raspberry Pi GPIO to those wires and the gate opener will open/close.
 Extra code is just for keeping a log of roof state for troubleshooting.
 Batch file works on Windows with PuTTY installed and the commands.txt file in the PuTTY directory.
 Chose a batch file for this because it can very easily be run as an instruction in NINA (https://nighttime-imaging.eu)